-This year, discover more than 1200 contemporary artworks spanning the Royal Academy’s galleries, in the biggest Summer Exhibition in history.
-The display has been coordinated by a committee of Royal Academicians led by Grayson Perry.
+This year, discover more than 1,300 contemporary artworks spanning the Royal Academy’s galleries, in the biggest Summer Exhibition in history.
+The display has been coordinated by a committee of Royal Academicians, led by Grayson Perry.

-There are also many events to enjoy, a special sculpture to view in the gallery’s courtyard and special installations throughout the West End.
+There are also many events to enjoy during summer, a spectacular sculpture from Anish Kapoor in the courtyard and special installations throughout the West End.

 Royal Academy 250th Summer Exhibition highlights

-- Take the chance to explore the gallery during late openings on Friday evenings, when you can visit the 250th Summer Exhibition until 10pm.
-From 12 Jun
+- Explore the gallery during late openings on Friday evenings, when you can visit the 250th Summer Exhibition until 10pm.
+Various dates

 - Learn more about the history of the Summer Exhibition through works that have wowed the art world with The Great Spectacle display.
-12 Jun-19 Aug
+Until 19 Aug

 - Go on a 30-minute tour of the exhibition featuring the top five works chosen by the gallery’s learning and community partners, with Summer Exhibition Edits.
 Various dates